-For thousands of years the trajectory of human progress showed only a gradual increase over time with very little changing over the course of successive generations.
-If your ancestors spent their lives pushing ploughs there was a good chance that you would spend your life pushing a plough.
-But about 200 years ago there was a sharp increase in human social and economic development, which saw the curve of population growth and productivity veer sharply in an almost vertical direction (Morris, 2011).
+For thousands of years the trajectory of human progress showed only a gradual increase over time with very little changing in the material aspects of ordinary peoples lives over the course of successive generations (Morris, 2011).
+But about 200 years ago there was a sharp increase in human social and economic development, which saw the curve of population growth and productivity veer sharply in an almost vertical direction (ibid.).

-This is not the first time that we are seeing enthusiasm for the use of AI.
-In fact, AI has been heralded as a revolutionary technology since it was first coined in the 1950s but until recently it has never lived up to the surrounding hype.
+The field of AI research was first identified in the 1950s but until recently it has not lived up to the enthusiastic predictions of its supporters.
 However, there are three main characteristics of modern AI research that explain why this time is different.
 The first is the ubiquity of cheap computation.
 The second is the availability of truly massive data sets that are necessary for machine learning algorithms to be trained on.
 The third is the development of improved programming techniques and more sophisticated algorithms (Brynjolfsson & McAfee, 2014).
 The combination of these three characteristics have seen an increase in the accuracy and sensitivity of AI-based algorithms to reach conclusions in uncertain contexts that, in many ways, outperform what is possible by human beings.
 In addition, it is not only the computational power of machines that is noteworthy but the increased power and sensitivity of the associated hardware that making the AI of today qualitatively different than in the past.
 Better and cheaper sensors, GPS systems, networking, and gyroscopes enable systems to perceive their physical environment, locate themselves on earth, connect to and establish relationships with other connected devices, and understand their own position in space (ibid.).
 AI-based technologies are not only smarter than they were even five years ago, but are embodied and thus are able to move and learn in the real world.
 Intelligent machines are therefore no longer constrained to solving theoretical problems in academic research labs but are doing real work in the real world.

-So we can see that, despite the blithe dismissals of some, the AI revolution will not be taking place at some point in the distant future.
-Today, we have expert systems that provide guidance for clinical decision-making, computer vision algorithms that outperform human beings in the analysis of CT and MRI scans, better diagnostics and prediction of patient outcomes, and enhanced administration and planning (Harwich & Laycock, 2018).
-Research into AI-based systems is seeing significant advances in the areas of information retrieval and retention, problem-solving and reasoning, image recognition, planning, and physical manipulation (Frankish & Ramsey, 2017).
-But it is worth noting that, broadly speaking, these are also the aspects of practice that are central to physiotherapy.
-In principle, it is difficult not to conclude that much of physiotherapy practice, as it is currently conceived, is vulnerable to automation by AI-based systems.
-The aim of this paper is therefore to explore the most likely impact of AI-based technologies in physiotherapy, and the subsequent ways in which physiotherapy education must change in order to graduate professionals who are fit for practice in a 21st century health system.
+Despite the blithe dismissals of some, the AI revolution will not take place in the distant future.
+Today, AI-based research has led to the use of expert systems that guide clinical decision-making, computer vision algorithms that outperform human beings in the analysis of CT and MRI scans, better diagnostics and prediction of patient outcomes, and enhanced administration and planning in health systems (Harwich & Laycock, 2018).
+Research into AI technology is demonstrating important advances in the areas of information retrieval and retention, problem-solving and reasoning, image recognition, planning, and physical manipulation (Frankish & Ramsey, 2017).
+It is worth noting that, broadly speaking, these are also aspects of practice that are central to physiotherapy.
+In principle, it is difficult not to conclude that much of physiotherapy practice is vulnerable to automation by AI-based systems.
+The aim of this paper is therefore to explore the most likely practical impact of AI-based technologies in physiotherapy, and the subsequent ways in which physiotherapy education might change in order to graduate professionals who are fit for practice in a 21st century health system.

 Artificial intelligence in clinical practice